-The Baylor College of Medicine Radiation Oncology Residency Training Program is a four-year residency program (PGY-2 to PGY-5) designed to prepare qualified applicants for careers in Radiation Oncology, satisfy the eligibility requirements of the American Board of Radiology certification in Radiation Oncology, and fulfill requirements of the Residency Review Committee of the Accreditation Council for Graduate Medical Education (ACGME).
+The Baylor College of Medicine Radiation Oncology Residency Training Program is a four-year residency program (PGY-2 to PGY-5) designed to prepare qualified applicants for careers in radiation oncology, satisfy the eligibility requirements of the American Board of Radiology certification in Radiation Oncology, and fulfill requirements of the Residency Review Committee of the Accreditation Council for Graduate Medical Education (ACGME).
 The program was originally ACGME accredited in 1981.
 Candidates enter the program after completing their first postgraduate year (PGY-1, Internship or equivalent).
 No fewer than 36 months are spent in clinical radiation oncology.

+The Dan L Duncan Comprehensive Cancer Center is a National Cancer Institute-designated cancer center conducting more than $100 million in total cancer-related research.
 The program consists of three participating teaching sites including the Harris Health System/Smith Clinic, Michael E. DeBakey Veterans Affairs Medical Center, and Baylor St. Luke’s Medical Center.
-Pediatric cancer and prostate brachytherapy cases are seen during rotations at the University of Texas MD Anderson Cancer Center.
+Pediatric cancer and prostate brachytherapy cases are seen during rotations at The University of Texas MD Anderson Cancer Center.
 Residents are required to rotate at all participating locations during their training.